-In 2018, the Sacred Gardener is running only one herbal medicine intensive, on the Canada day long weekend.
-On each day of the workshop we will focus on a different aspect of practicing herbalism.
+In 2018, the Sacred Gardener is running only one herbal medicine intensive, on the Canada Day long weekend.
+On each day of the workshop, we will focus on a different aspect of practising herbalism.

 The first day Steven will be re-introducing you to your lost relations, the Herbal Healers!
 Whether you’re a trained herbalist or a beginner, you may have never met these herbal Kings and Queens in their own realm; never seen and experienced them in their summer glory.

 This day is for helping participants, in an experiential and intellectual way, begin to shift toward a traditional ‘animistic” way of understanding the plants and land.
 This course is aimed at utilizing a shamanistic understanding of plants for healing.
 Through Steven’s introduction to the plant community and intimate understanding of these beings, we come to experience the plants in a deeper, personal way.
 We begin to see that a plant’s physical attributes embody deeper characteristics, which are keys to the plant’s healing nature.
 Understanding plants in this way, through the ‘Doctrine of Signatures’, has been greatly misunderstood and diminished.
 Steven’s grasp of this way brings this art back to life.
 The plant’s physical qualities (shape, texture, smell, taste) are the chosen clothing to embody these mythical healers.
 The herbs don’t cure the patient in most cases, their spirit restores balance and strength in such as way as to make our body no longer a proper host for the disease or ailment.